 In order to be able to use ADFS, you would need to meet the following requirements:

 - Active Directory with email attribute as it used as a basic connector to UseResponse accounts;

 - Enterprise package of UseResponse;

-- SSL for domain where UseResponse is installed or for custom domain in cloud version on our server;
+- SSL for the domain where UseResponse is installed or for a custom domain in cloud version on our server;

 - SSL certificate for ADFS login page signature and fingerprint.

 We support only "Form-Based Authentication".
 Make sure to set up this option in primary authentication.

 At first, you need to set up an ADFS connection with the UseResponse environment.
 Start Adding Relying Party Trust Wizard from ADFS Management and follow below instructions:

 - Data Source - select "Enter Data About the Party Manually";